Skip to content

 Langroid Parser Integration

 TrafilaturaCrawler relies on a Langroid Parser to handle document processing.
-The Parser uses the default parsing methods or with a configuration that can be adjust to more suit the current use case.
+The Parser uses the default parsing methods or with a configuration that can be adjusted to suit the current use case.

 Firecrawl Crawler Documentation